 The organization overview is the section in your nonprofit’s job posting that shares key information about your organization so that interested candidates can get a better understanding of your nonprofit’s history, mission, and goals.

 Organization Overview Template (Bridgespan)

 The role of president in a nonprofit is to ensure successful achievement of the nonprofit’s long-term goals and vision by focusing on the organization’s core functions, such as: overall strategy, finance, board management, fundraising, and programs.

 Program management roles at a nonprofit can differ based on the skill and experience required.
 At larger nonprofits, a vice president of programs may have an executive-level role that is similar to that of the executive director.
 Areas of oversight may include fundraising, program development and delivery, budget and team management, and public speaking and relationship management.
 At a smaller nonprofit, the program manager may have a smaller role that focuses primarily on program management.

 Vice President of Regional Programs and Operations JD Template (Bridgespan)

 Director of Programs Job Description Template (Bridgespan)

 Vice President Job Description

-The vice president in a nonprofit has the general role of helping to develop and enforce policies and initiatives within the organization to make sure it stays in line with its mission and meets its goals.
+The vice president in a nonprofit has the general role of helping to develop and enforce policies and initiatives within the organization that ensure it stays in line with its mission and meets its goals.
 The vice president works under the direction of the president or the board and manages employees and day-to-day operations.
 Depending on the organization’s specific needs, responsibilities may include: hiring staff, staff development, managing teams to coordinate community outreach and fundraisers, overseeing and maintaining finances, and helping with overall strategic planning.

 Vice President, Finance and Operations Job Description Template (Bridgespan)